 • Aggressive lugs provides excellent traction on technical surfaces

 • Mesh upper keeps feet cool and dry

 • Supports runners with high arches and those who supinate

-If you are looking for a shoe to take you trail to road, while also being modest enough for a casual day at the office, this is the shoe for you.
+If you are looking for a shoe to take you from trail to road, while also being modest enough for a casual day at the office, this is the shoe for you.
 The superb cushioning offers a smooth ride and has excellent features while still catering to someone with a neutral running gate.
 Many runners have been amazed at the overall comfort of the shoe and it is also ideal for fast-packing, hiking or everyday use.
 Consider getting the Goretex version if you are looking for that extra bit of protection from the elements.
 The price also makes this a great shoe for any budget.
 Although there have been some issues with wear in the material of the shoe, the sole is solid and durable and provides excellent protection from anything underfoot.
 Great, affordable shoe built for lots of training miles and a variety of terrain.